 Savage River State Forest

-, cross-country skiing, canoeing, and off-roading.
-For day visitors, the park is open from sunrise to sunset, but you can stay overnight at one of the 50 primitive campsites within the forest, or you can also back-country camp along the trails.
-If you are spending the night, you must register at the forest headquarters, and pay for a permit if you are back-country camping.
+Savage River State Forest, just east of Deep Creek Lake, is a top spot for camping in Maryland – it’s the largest designated forest in the state.
+The 54,000 acres (21,850ha) are the perfect place to enjoy every season outdoors, from hiking, biking, cross-country skiing, canoeing, and off-roading.
+For day visitors, the park is open from sunrise to sunset, but you can stay overnight at one of the 50 primitive campsites within the forest, or back-country camp along the trails.
+If you’re spending the night, you must register at the forest headquarters, and pay for a permit if you’re back-country camping.

 Huckleberry Hill Campground

-.
-This is designated as a hiker / biker campsite, which means that the stay is free but limited to one night, with a maximum of two tents and eight people per campsite.
+While the C&O Canal National Historic Park has many campsites alongside the Potomac river and hiking trail, one definitely worth visiting is the Huckleberry Hill campsite near Harpers Ferry.
+This is designated as a hiker and biker campsite, which means that the stay is free but limited to one night, with a maximum of two tents and eight people per campsite.
 While camping here, you can hike up to Maryland Heights for a spectacular view of the town and Potomac and Shenandoah Rivers converging or visit the historic sites.

 Swallow Falls State Park